AbhirajSrf/broker/Readme.md

 # Broker — Real Estate Buyer Portal

-A full-stack real estate portal where buyers can browse properties, like them, and save favourites.
+A full-stack(MERN) application real estate portal where buyers can browse properties, like them, and save favourites.

 ---